OpenSTREAM-solvers/openstream/_sources/Guides/theory/Mixture_Model_Theory.rst.txt

 Role in OpenSTREAM
 ------------------

-The mixture model provides a robust initialization framework for more complex solvers (i.e., two-fluid, three-field, four-field).
-For now, its pressure gradient solution is reused across all frameworks to enhance robusness and numerical stability.
+The mixture model provides a robust tool for simulating homogeneous two-phase flow, including cases with thermal non-equilibrium.
+It also provides an initialization framework for more complex solvers (i.e., two-fluid, three-field, four-field).
+Currently, its pressure gradient solution is reused across all solver frameworks to enhance robusness and numerical stability.

 ----